 Former Windham student becomes successful electrician

-TDCJ's offender newspaper, The ECHO, had the opportunity to interview ex-offender Garrett Stanley, who tells a wonderful story of success in life after incarceration.
+TDCJ's resident newspaper, The ECHO, had the opportunity to interview former resident Garrett Stanley, who tells a wonderful story of success in life after incarceration.
 His story documents hard work, motivation and a desire to do well in life.

 ECHO: Describe your life before prison.